Father Le Loutre's War

-Father Le Loutre's War (1749–1755), also known as the Indian War, the Mi'kmaq War and the Anglo-Mi'kmaq War, took place between King George's War and the French and Indian War in Acadia and Nova Scotia.
+Father Le Loutre's War (1749–1755), also known as the Indian War, the Mi'kmaq War and the Anglo-Mi'kmaq War, took place in the years between King George's War and the French and Indian War in Acadia and Nova Scotia.
 On one side of the conflict, the British and New England colonists were led by British officer Charles Lawrence and New England Ranger John Gorham.
 On the other side, Father Jean-Louis Le Loutre led the Mi'kmaq and the Acadia militia in guerrilla warfare against Protestant settlers and British forces.
 At the outbreak of the war there were an estimated 2500 Mi'kmaq and 12,000 Acadians in the region.

 While the British captured Port Royal in 1710 and were ceded peninsular Acadia in 1713, Mi'kmaq and Acadians continued to contain the British in settlements at Port Royal and Canso.
-The rest of the colony was in the control of the Catholic Mi'kmaq and Acadians.
+The rest of the colony was in the control of the Mi'kmaq and Catholic French Acadians.
 About forty years later, the British made a concerted effort to settle Protestants in the region and to establish military control over all of Nova Scotia and what became present-day New Brunswick, igniting armed response from Acadians in Father Le Loutre's War.
 The British settled 3,229 people in Halifax during the first years.
 This exceeded the number of Mi'kmaq in the entire region and was seen as a threat to the traditional occupiers of the land.
 The Mi'kmaq and some Acadians resisted the arrival of these Protestant settlers.

 The war caused unprecedented upheaval in the area.
 Atlantic Canada witnessed more population movements, more fortification construction, and more troop allocations than ever before.
 Twenty-four conflicts were recorded during the war (battles, raids, skirmishes), thirteen of which were Mi'kmaq and Acadian raids on the capital region Halifax/Dartmouth.
 As typical of frontier warfare, many additional conflicts were unrecorded.